Quansight-Labs/quansight-labs-site/posts/2020/03/pytorch-tensoriterator-internals.md

 ```
 You can see that we first change the size of the tensors to `1` on the
 reduction dimension so that the dimension collapsing logic inside
-`TensorIterator#build` will know which dimension to broadcast the result
+`TensorIterator#build` will know which dimension to skip.
-over.
 Setting the dimension in this way is akin to telling `TensorIterator`
 to skip the dimension.
 We then restride the tensors using `restride_dim` and
 then use the restrided tensors for building the `TensorIterator`.
+You can
+set any size for inputs/outputs, then `TensorIterator` with check whether it
+can come up with a common broadcasted size

 # Conclusion